Catapush/catapush-ios-sdk-pod/README.md

 ##Notes
 The contribution of the Catapush static library to IPA size is 650KB.
-The size of the static library archive file  ( including differents architecture object files ) is 23MB.
+The size of the static library archive file, compiled with ENABLE_BITCODE = 1, is 60MB (it included differents architecture object files).

 ## Author